Cuebert/BKUC-Indium---DEC/README.md

 Looking through the code the worst thing that i found was some analytics stuff which is probably from roblox itself and some support for remote debugging which is kind of questionable but ehh.

 debugging/profiling analysis pending.

+even if it itself is not malware, using a work.ink download link is distasteful and reflects poorly on the character of the devs. this is the official download link but i suggest recommend against using it https://workink.me/3s6/boykisseruncentral-roblox if you are a normal person that doesnt like work.ink i will put the current version in the releases so you can download it from here instead.